UWFront-End-Cert/html200/adopt-a-dog/README.txt

 iPhone 5, iOS Safari

 The iPhone 5 is an older, smaller device.
-The biggest issue with the site was that images appeared in rows instead of as a single, stacked column.
+The biggest issue with the site was that images appeared in rows, lowering readability.
+Adjustments to media query are needed to ensure that images and text appear as a single, stacked column.
+Users are still able to click on each image to see dog information.
+With larger images, it will be easier for this to be done.

 PC (HP laptop), Mozilla Firefox